rcfduarte/nmsat/docs/docs/standard-use-case.md

-A numerical experiment in this framework consists of 2 or 3 main files (see examples):
+A numerical experiment in this framework consists of 2 or 3 main files (see Examples section):

 * **parameters_file** - specifying all the complex parameter sets and dictionaries required to set up